piotrpalek/co-list/README.md

 ### Meta property

-The meta property allows us to associate some additional information with an item from the collection property without having to use `ObjectProxy` or similiar.
-For now this works by adding a `meta` property to the component.
+The meta property allows us to associate some additional information with an item from the collection property without having to use a `ObjectProxy` or similiar.
+It works by adding a `meta` property to the component.

 The only supported use-case (as for now) is shown in the example below.